 Whichever signal source a system uses, a DAS needs to amplify, distribute and rebroadcast it through the building.
 There are four main types of signal distribution technology: active, passive, hybrid and digital.

-Most DAS systems that we install are passive systems.
-They are typically simpler than other types of distributed antenna systems, which our customers appreciate.
-However, we often recommend active or hybrid DAS systems for larger buildings.
+Passive DAS deployments are typically simpler than other types of distributed antenna systems, which our customers appreciate.
+However, performance limitations often mean that we recommend active or hybrid DAS systems for medium-sized and larger buildings.

 A typical hybrid DAS configuration includes an RRU on each floor that converts from the digital signal to analog RF.
 The analog RF signal is then connected to multiple antennas on that floor with coaxial cable.